 Don’t Forget to Use the Toilet Slipper

-Using toilet slippers is the other thing you should be aware of about Japanese manners.
+Using toilet slippers is the other thing you should be aware of when visiting Japanese houses.
 They place these slippers at the toilet entrance.
 Make sure you switch slippers and leave the floor or house slippers behind when you enter the toilet.
 It is somewhat reasonable, to prevent contamination of the clean house floor.
 Don’t worry, Japanese are considerate if at some point you forgot to switch slippers.

 Don’t Ignore the Queuing System